-These interim financial statements represent the results of the Company for the period between 1 July 2022 and 31 December 2022.
+These interim financial statements represent the results of the Company for the three and nine month periods ended 31 March 2023.
 ACG Acquisition Company Limited is a company limited by shares incorporated in the British Virgin Islands under the BVI Business Companies Act 2004 (as amended) (the "BVI Companies Act").